Factory method pattern

 In object-oriented programming, the factory method pattern is a design pattern that uses factory methods to deal with the problem of creating objects without having to specify their exact classes.
 Rather than by calling a constructor, this is accomplished by invoking a factory method to create an object.
 Factory methods can be specified in an interface and implemented by subclasses or implemented in a base class and optionally overridden by subclasses.
-It is one of the 23 classic design patterns described in the book Design Patterns (often referred to as the "Gang of Four" or simply "GoF") and is subcategorized as a creational pattern.
+It is one of the 23 classic design patterns described in the book Design Patterns and is subcategorized as a creational pattern.

 Overview

 The factory method design pattern solves problems such as: